-Additionally, the SEC issued a proposed rule in March 2022 that would mandate extensive disclosure of climate-related data, risks and opportunities, including financial impacts, physical and transition risks, related governance and strategy, and GHG emissions, for certain public companies.
-We In part because the proposed rule's ultimate date of effectiveness and the final form and substance of these requirements is not yet known, we cannot predict the costs of implementation or any potential adverse impacts resulting from the rulemaking.
-To the extent this rulemaking is finalized as proposed, we could incur increased costs relating to the assessment and disclosure of climate-related risks.
+Additionally, the SEC issued finalized a proposed rule in March 2022 2024 intended to enhance and standardize climate-related disclosures, that would mandate extensive disclosure of requires public companies to report on material climate-related data, risks that affect the company's strategy, business model and opportunities, including financial impacts, physical outlook, and, transition risks, related governance and strategy, and for some larger companies, GHG emissions, for certain public companies.
+In part because if material.
+The Climate Disclosure Rule was voluntarily stayed by the proposed rule's ultimate date SEC in April 2024 pending judicial review of effectiveness petitions challenging the rule, and the final form and substance of these requirements is not yet known, additional legal challenges are expected going forward.
+Accordingly, we cannot predict whether the Climate Disclosure Rule will be implemented as finalized, nor the costs of implementation or any potential resulting adverse impacts resulting from impacts.
+Compliance with any enhanced climate disclosure obligations, including the rulemaking.
+To Climate Disclosure Rule to the extent this rulemaking is it becomes effective as finalized, as proposed, we could incur may result in increased costs relating to the assessment and disclosure of climate-related risks.
+We may also face increased litigation risks related to disclosures made pursuant to such obligations.
 In addition, enhanced climate disclosure requirements could accelerate the trend of certain stakeholders and lenders restricting or seeking more stringent conditions with respect to their investments in certain carbon-intensive sectors.
 See "Item 1.
 Business-Governmental Regulation and Environmental Matters" and "-Climate Change" for a further discussion of the laws and regulations related to GHGs and of climate change.